nvim-plug is an asynchronous Neovim plugin manager written in Lua.

 By default this feature is disabled.
 Plugins will be loaded when running add().

-To enable plugin the priority feature you will have to run plug.load() after executingplug.add().
+To enable the plugin priority feature, you will have to run plug.load() after executing plug.add().

-This option is not available for lazy-loading!
+This option is not available for lazy-loading plugins!

 For example: